zenobio93/seat-docs/docs/installation/docker_installation_5.md

 docker-compose logs --tail 10 -f
 ```

 These commands will `cd` to the directory containing the stacks `docker-compose.yml` file and run the `logs` command, showing the last *10* log entries and then printing new ones as they arrive.
+If you leave away the `--tail 10`part, you can view all logs since the container startup.

 ## Configuration Changes